pallets/flask/docs/errorhandling.rst

     called for `asctime` formatting.
 If you want a different time format you can override this method.
 :meth:`~logging.Formatter.formatException`
     called for exception formatting.
-It is passed a :attr:`~sys.exc_info` tuple and has to return a string.
+It is passed an :attr:`~sys.exc_info` tuple and has to return a string.
 The default is usually fine, you don't have to override it.